rixka/gunstar/README.md

 [Set up ssh for github](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)

-Now we need to clone the **gunstar** project which contains the ansible files to run
+Now we need to clone the **gunstar** project which contains the ansible files to run:

 ```sh
 # Clone repo